The Probability that Ideals in a Number Ring are k-wise Relatively r-Prime: Statement of the Main Theorem

 where $c = \displaystyle\frac{2^{s+t} \pi^t hR}{g \sqrt{|\Delta|}}$, and $\epsilon = \displaystyle\frac{2}{d+1}$. \end{lem}

 As usual, $h$, $R$, and $\Delta$ refer to the class number, regulator, and discriminant of the number field $K$, respectively.

-As a consequence of this theorem, we readily have the following probability formula that is the desired number ring generalization of the results of T\'oth and Hu that were proved exclusively in the context of integers.
+As a consequence of this theorem, we readily have the following probability formula that is the desired number ring generalization of the results of T\'oth and Hu that were proved exclusively in the context of the set of integers.

 \begin{cor} Fix positive integers $n,k,r$ where $n \geq k \geq 2$.
 Then, the probability that $n$ nonzero ideals of algebraic integers in $\mathcal{O}$ are $k$-wise relatively $r$-prime equals

 \end{cor}